tanzaki/laravel.blog-guides/getting_started.md

 ![Basic HTTP Authentication Challenge](images/getting_started/challenge.png)

-Other authentication methods are available for Rails applications.
-Two popular authentication add-ons for Rails are the [Devise](https://github.com/plataformatec/devise) rails engine and the [Authlogic](https://github.com/binarylogic/authlogic) gem, along with a number of others.
+Other authentication methods are available for Laravel applications.
+Two popular authentication add-ons for Laravel are the [Devise](https://github.com/plataformatec/devise) rails engine and the [Authlogic](https://github.com/binarylogic/authlogic) gem, along with a number of others.